natassaf/order-book-publisher/README.md

 #order-book-publisher

 # Order Book Publisher
-2
-A system composed of a client and a server.
-The client is writen in VueJS and provides an very basic interface were the user can select tokens and exchanges and retrieve an order book with the top ten bids and top ten asks and the spread.
+An order book and spread publisher for binance and bitstamp exchanges.
+The client exposes a simple form where the user can enter a symbol name and retrieve a sample of the combined order book containing the lowest 10 asks and the highest 10 bids from both exchanges.

 ## Client
 *************